Skip to main content

 • two placements which last at least 4.5 months each

-You also have further optional modules to explore the cultures and histories of the countries where your chosen languages are spoken.
+As in Stages 1 and 2, you choose optional modules to further develop your knowledge of the cultures and histories of the countries where your chosen languages are spoken.

 Modules